Methodist Front, Poncha Pass a focus of the Envision Forest Health Council

 Envision Forest Health Council partners are working on a wildfire mitigation and forest health enhancement project within the foothills of Methodist Mountain extending to Poncha Pass.

 The Methodist Front project protects the southern flank of the Salida and Poncha Springs communities of 7,000 people by creating a 10-mile-long area of fuel breaks on both public and private lands.
-Tree thinning also enhances wildlife habitat within the 8,000-acre project area.
+Tree thinning also enhances wildlife habitat within the 8,200-acre project area.

 The Decker Fire burned the eastern side of Methodist Mountain but there are still heavy fuel loads in the forest.
 The Methodist Front project proactively addresses consequences as seen in recent Decker and Hayden Pass fires.”USFS Salida District Ranger Jim Pitts

-The Forest Service will focus on 2,700 acres on Cleveland Mountain and 2,200 acres on Poncha Pass, where treatments include the Poncha Loop network of roads, Ohaver Lake, Silver and Poncha creeks, the Shirley Recreation Site and power lines that transfer electricity in and out of the San Luis Valley and Poncha area.
+The Forest Service is focusing on 2,700 acres on Cleveland Mountain and 2,200 acres on Poncha Pass, where treatments include the Poncha Loop network of roads, Ohaver Lake, Silver and Poncha creeks, the Shirley Recreation Site and power lines that transfer electricity in and out of the San Luis Valley and Poncha area.
 The Bureau of Land Management has already completed treatment in the Cherokee Heights area and plans to continue work near Poncha Pass.